hocus-dev/hocus/README.dev.md

 This will build test VM's, attach to the running Hocus agent and start an E2E test suite using https://github.com/hocus-dev/tests

-You may also attach to the agent container manually and run:
+You may also attach to the agent container manually.
+The following will run a single E2E test of the prebuild workflow:

 ```bash
 yarn jest 'app/agent/workflows.test.ts' -t 'runBuildfsAndPrebuilds' --testTimeout 600000